Vietnam War pilot's remains flown home to Texas by his son, a Southwest pilot

 The remains of a U.S. Air Force pilot who died while serving in the Vietnam War were personally flown home by the man's son — 52 years after the two saw each other for the last time.

-Col. Roy A. Knight, Jr. was shot down on May 19, 1967, as he led an airstrike in northern Laos.
-He was declared dead in September 1974 after search and rescue efforts failed.
+Col. Roy A. Knight Jr. was shot down May 19, 1967, as he led an airstrike in northern Laos.
+He was declared dead in September 1974 after search and rescue efforts had failed.

-His remains landed at Dallas Love Field Airport on Thursday afternoon, the same airfield where he said goodbye to his 5-year-old son Bryan more than 50 years ago.
+His remains landed at Dallas Love Field Airport on Thursday afternoon, the same airfield where he said goodbye to his 5-year-old son, Bryan, all those decades ago.

 It was Bryan Knight, now a captain with Southwest Airlines, who flew his father home.

-Knight received his orders to go to war in 1966 and was deployed to Udorn Royal Thai Air Force Base, where he flew daily combat missions.
+He received his orders to go to war in 1966 and was deployed to Udorn Royal Thai Air Force Base, from where he flew daily combat missions.

-The site of Knight's crash was first excavated in 1994 and revisited several time over the years.
+The site of his crash was first excavated in 1994 and revisited several times over the years.
 Human remains were found in January and February this year while a joint U.S./Lao People’s Democratic Republic team were working on the area.

-DPAA scientists were able to identify the body as Knight using old dental records.
+Using old dental records, DPAA scientists were able to identify the body as that of Roy A. Knight Jr.

 Knight's eldest son, Roy Knight III, told reporters Thursday at Dallas Love Field that his father's return was a day the family thought would never happen.